 A language, such as C, C++, Ada, or Java, that is processor independent.
 Abbreviated HLL.
 When programming in a high-level language, it is possible to concentrate on algorithms and applications without worrying about the details of a particular processor.

+1. Short for input/output.
 2. The interface between a processor and the world around it.
 The simplest examples are switches (inputs) and LEDs (outputs).

 A piece of hardware that interfaces between the processor and the outside world.
 Common examples are switches, LEDs, serial ports, and network controllers.